aquasecurity/tfsec/README.md

 ## Ignoring Warnings

 You may wish to ignore some warnings.
-If you'd like to do so, you can simply add a comment containing `tfsec:ignore:<CODE>` to the offending line in your templates.
+If you'd like to do so, you can simply add a comment containing `tfsec:ignore:<RULE>` to the offending line in your templates.
 If the problem refers to a block of code, such as a multiline string, you can add the comment on the line above the block, by itself.